UBO registration - what you need to know as an entrepreneur.

 Since 27 May 2025, the registration of UBO data has been processed via the secure digital UBO portal of the Chamber of Commerce ('KvK').
 Entities can upload their data - including the required documents - via a number of simple steps.
 A list of documents that must be deposited upon registration can be found on the KvK website.
 This includes: the deed of incorporation, shareholders' register, an organizational chart, etc.

-Consequences of non-compliance
+Consequences for non-compliance

 Access and privacy of the UBO register